Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Fresno?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Fresno where prices are already elevated.
+This applies in any market, but it's especially costly in Fresno where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the California state average different from Fresno's?

-California's state average for rent prices is $2,374, which is lower than Fresno's average of $2,601.
-This means Fresno is on the pricier side even within its own state.
+California's state average for rent prices is $2,036, which is actually higher than Fresno's $1,421.
+Fresno is one of the more affordable cities within California for this category.

 How does Fresno compare to other west cities?

-Among western cities in our database, Fresno ranks on the higher end for rent prices.
+Among western cities in our database, Fresno ranks near the middle for rent prices.
 Nearby alternatives include Visalia and Modesto.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Fresno?